Nahidul-Islam-Shakin/Nahidul-Islam-Shakin/README.md

 ## 💡 About Me

+I’m Shakin, a passionate Flutter developer with **around 5 years of experience** in building mobile apps.
+I started learning Flutter about 5 years ago and since then, it’s been a crazy ride of learning, building, and growing.

-I’m Shakin, a passionate Flutter developer who loves building high-performance, scalable, and pixel-perfect mobile apps.
-Currently working as a **Flutter Team Lead** at BdCalling IT Limited.
-I enjoy writing clean, maintainable code following **MVVM architecture** and best practices.
+Currently, I’m working as a **Flutter Team Lead** at BdCalling IT Limited.
+I love building high-performance, scalable, and pixel-perfect mobile applications.
+I follow **MVVM architecture** and clean code practices to keep everything maintainable and dev-friendly.

-I started my professional journey from an internship to a junior dev, and now I'm leading Flutter projects and mentoring other devs.
-I’ve worked on real-world applications involving complex features like payment systems, notifications, sockets, and background tasks.
+From internship to leading a team — my journey taught me not just how to code, but how to solve problems, debug like a detective, and lead teams with confidence.

 ---

 ## 💪 What I’m Good At

-- 📱 Flutter (2+ years experience)
+- 📱 Flutter (5 years+)
-- 🧠 Problem solving & debugging expert
+- 🧠 Strong problem solving & debugging skills
-- 🧰 Provider (Expert), also used GetX and Riverpod
+- 🧰 Provider (Expert), also use GetX and Riverpod
 - 🖼️ Pixel-perfect UI from Figma/Adobe XD
 - 🔌 Firebase (Auth, Firestore, Messaging, Storage)
-- 🌐 REST APIs, JSON handling
+- 🌐 REST APIs, JSON parsing
 - 💳 Payment gateway integration (SSLCommerz, Stripe, etc.)
-- 🧵 Multi-threading, isolate usage, background task management
+- 🧵 Multi-threading, isolates, background services
-- 🔒 Secure app design with local storage (Hive, Sqflite)
+- 🔒 Secure local storage (Hive, Sqflite)
-- 🔄 Real-time features using WebSocket
+- 🔄 Real-time features with WebSocket
-- 🚀 App performance optimization
+- ⚙️ App performance optimization & clean architecture

 ---